oddbird/css-sandbox/src/scope/explainer.md

 [han]: https://docs.google.com/document/d/1hhjmuQE6BTTnAyKP3spDr8sU6lpXArh8LDfihZh78hw/edit?usp=sharinghttps://docs.google.com/document/d/1hhjmuQE6BTTnAyKP3spDr8sU6lpXArh8LDfihZh78hw/edit?usp=sharing

-I think those proposals
+Those proposals
-(along with declarative shadow-DOM) would be very helpful for making strong isolation more flexible.
+(along with declarative shadow-DOM) would be very helpful for making strong isolation more flexible for authors.
 But even with that added flexibility, many of the assumptions & limitations remain.

-Shadow-DOM is simply not designed for the common "design system" approach, where patterns overlap in more fluid ways, and global styles are expected to "flow through"
+Shadow-DOM is not designed
+for the common "design system" approach, where patterns overlap in more fluid ways, and global styles are expected to "flow through"